Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 print("Error in approximating the regression {:.6}".format(np.max(np.abs(pred_constr.get_error_proba()))))
 ```

-The error we get might be considered too large but we can use Gurobi parameters to
+The error we get might be considered too large, but we can use Gurobi parameters to
-tune the piecewise linear approximation made by Gurobi (at the expense of a harder models).
+tune the piece wise linear approximation made by Gurobi (at the expense of a harder models).

-The specific parameters are explain in the documentation of
+The specific parameters are explained in the documentation of
 [Functions Constraints](https://www.gurobi.com/documentation/9.1/refman/constraints.html#subsubsection:GenConstrFunction)
 in Gurobi's manual.

 We can pass those parameters, to the `add_predictor_constr` function in the form of a dictionary with the keyword
 parameter `gc_attributes`.

-Now we want a more precise solution so we remove the current constraint, add a new one that does a tighter approximation and resolve the model.
+Now we want a more precise solution, so we remove the current constraint, add a new one that does a tighter approximation and resolve the model.

 ```{code-cell} ipython3
 pred_constr.remove()